pbecchi/OpenESP8266_Sprinkler/README.md

 Complete following modification that will be included in next releases:

-Already under development (will be included in next release):
+Already under development (Done Included in branch uploaded 21-3):

-	-Hostname definition in term of a given or automatic NAME for the unit that will be found in the net as NAME.local (DONE WILLBE ON NEXT COMMIT)
+	-Hostname definition in term of a given or automatic NAME for the unit that will be found in the net as NAME.local

-	-EEPROM on ESP8266 flash memory as an alternative to I2C EEPROM (DONE WILLBE ON NEXT COMMIT)
+	-EEPROM on ESP8266 flash memory as an alternative to I2C EEPROM

 Modifications Planned for future releases :